Sponge-Bas/autothread/README.md

 pip install -e .
 ```

+## Usage

+The `autothread.multithreaded` and `autothread.multiprocessed` decorator can be placed
+in front of any function to make them multithreaded/multiprocessed.
+The only requirement
+from the function (besides the regular multithreading and multiprocessing requirements) is
+that the function has typehinting for all the variables that you wish to vary for each thread.

+The decorators take 4 arguments to configure the executing:
+- n_workers (int) Total number of workers to run in parallel (0 for unlimited, (default) None for the amount of cores).
+- mb_mem (int): Minimum megabytes of memory for each worker, usefull when your script is memory limited.
+- workers_per_core (int): Number of workers to run per core.
+- progress_bar (int): Visualize how many of the tasks have started running

 ## How it works
 Autothread uses the type-hinting of your funtion to reliably determine which paremeters
 you intent to keep constant and which parameters need to change for every thread.